skatejs/skatejs/README.md

 skate.init(element);
 ```

-Both of the native and polyfilled examples above expose too many implementation details.
+Both the native and polyfilled examples above expose too many implementation details.
 It's much better to have one simple and consistent way to create an element.

-##### Alternative Methods
+##### Alternatives

 If you have access to the function / constructor returned from the `skate()` call, invoking that does the same exact thing as `skate.create()`: